TalhoukLab/PrOType/docs/pipeline.md

 ## Cross-Platform

-The cross-platform pipeline evaluates expression level of the same genes (and the same samples) measured using NanoString and measured using Affymetrix array.
+The `6-cross_platform` pipeline evaluates expression level of the same genes (and the same samples) measured using NanoString and measured using Affymetrix array.
 It also evaluates the locked down model on NanoString and on Array and compares the prediction across platforms.
 Run the cross-platform pipeline using `run cross_platform`.

 Both steps below first load and map samples and genes between array and NanoString using `0-cp_map.R`.